Maldives profile - Timeline

 2014 April - Maldives announces new law to end 61-year moratorium on capital punishment.
 The UN's human rights office expresses concern.

-2015 February - Former president and opposition leader Mohammed Nasheed is arrested on terrorism charges, sparking mass protests by his supporters.
+2015 February - Former president and opposition leader Mohamed Nasheed is arrested on terrorism charges, sparking mass protests by his supporters.

 2015 March - Former president Mohammed Nasheed is jailed for 13 years after being found guilty on terrorism charges.
 The verdict, which his party says is politically motivated. elicits international concern from governments and rights groups.